 For homes that are not connected to local water utilities a septic system is a must.
 However, installing a septic system is not as easy as digging a hole and placing a tank.
 Depending on your requirements and the local codes you may need to make room for an overflow tank.
 Of course, you also need to dig the pipe lines but not only to your house.
 Septic tanks also require drain fields.
 These are the areas which act as natural filters, releasing the wastewater back into the soil where it is broken down by the microbial ecosystem.

-If you are considering having a septic system installed or removed from your Amelia property then remember Excavation Excellence LLC.
+If you are considering having a septic system installed or removed from your Fairfield property then remember Excavation Excellence LLC.

-For those in Amelia that already own septic systems here are a few helpful tips to keep is running smoothly:
+For those in Fairfield that already own septic systems here are a few helpful tips to keep is running smoothly: